joe-mcnealPW/servicenow-scripts/announcement-banner.md

 		return a.dismissMode === 'session' || !c.data.userLoggedIn;
 	}

+	/**
+	 * Rebuild the visible list and keep c.index in range.
+Called on load, on
+	 * dismiss, and after a server round trip — anything that can change the set.
+	 */
 	function refresh() {
 		c.visible = (c.data.announcements || []).filter(function(a) {
 			if (a.dismissed) return false;                                     // server: m2m row exists